Keratoacanthoma at a Glance

 The exact incidence of keratoacanthoma is unknown.
 The tumor is more frequent in light-skinned persons, and rarer in dark-skinned and Japanese persons.
 The relative frequency in comparison with squamous cell carcinoma of the skin is controversial, but most studies show a lower incidence of keratoacanthoma than of squamous cell carcinoma.
 Discordant results may be explained, at least in part, by differences in classification of these lesions.

 Studies on gender distribution reveal that both sexes are affected equally, possibly with a slight predilection for men.
 Keratoacanthoma occurs mostly in adult life, with a peak between the ages of 55 and 65 years; it has been observed rarely in younger patients.
-The familial type of keratoacanthoma occurs often during adolescence, and a neonatal case has been reported.8 Although the incidence was thought to ...
+The familial type of keratoacanthoma occurs often during adolescence, and a neonatal case has been reported.8 Although the incidence was thought to remain stable ...